ullly/marketing-fundamentals/_posts/2021-10-30-fundamentals-of-digital-marketing.markdown

 - Dimensions can slice metrics.
 - An example dimension is a visitor's device type.
 - An example conversion is subscribing to a newsletter.
-- An example of a dimension are users who access a website by mobile.

 ## 22. Find Success with Analytics
 - Using Google Analytics, which integrates with Google Ads, can